97 Sponsored Online Programs Available

 Many online human resources degree programs prepare students for certificates.
 The main ones are from SHRM (Society for Human Resources Management) and HRCI (Human Resources Certification Institute).

 - SHRM – SCP (Senior Certified Professional)

 - Many more…

 Why would you need a certificate if you’ve earned a degree?

 While the certificates are not required, they do help present you in a more favorable light, show the knowledge you’ve acquired, and may make you more marketable when looking to find a job.

 Thus, many HR graduates pursue certification from a professional HR organization as a way of jumpstarting their careers.
 Certification may demonstrate credibility, competence and dedication to potential employers.
 The Human Resources Certification Institute (HRCI) provides certification exams to help with pursuing different HR career paths.
 You may want to sit for the Professional in Human Resources Exam (PHR®).
 Or if you’re interested in an international career, you may want to pursue certification as a Global Professional in Human Resources (GPHR®).
 Consider choosing a school that could help you prepare for an HRCI certification exam or one from a similar governing body.

-Typical Learning Covered in Human Resources Degree Programs
+Typical Learning Covered in Online Human Resources Degree Programs

 There are many facets to earning your human resources degree.
 One of the abilities typically focused on is interpersonal communication.
 Though this may be important with most professions, because human resources may be in constant contact with current and future employees, typically this is an important skill to acquire while pursuing your degree.